divio/divio-cloud-docs/how-to/includes/deploy-common-intro.rst

 to Divio using Docker.
 The application architecture we adopt is in line with `Twelve-factor
 <https://www.12factor.net/config>`_ design principles.

-This guide will help you adapt an existing project for Docker or check that your existing Docker application will run on Divio.
-Note that exact steps you need to take may depend on details of your application.
+Use the guide to help you adapt an existing project for Docker or check that your existing Docker application will run on Divio.
+The exact steps you need to take will depend on details of your application.